Imagine the convenience and versatility of decorative concrete finishes that you can apply to either walls or floors.

-Although they can’t be applied to vertical surfaces, Ideal’s Nuvolato Architop and Lixio are good candidates for seamless surfaces or more traditional treatments on floors.
-Nuvolato Architop can be used to create polished floors over existing or new floors, with a “minimal depth” application process.
+Although you can’t apply it to vertical surfaces, Ideal’s Nuvolato Architop and Lixio are good candidates for seamless surfaces or more traditional treatments on floors.
+You can use Nuvolato Architop to create polished floors over existing or new floors, with a “minimal depth” application process.
 And Lixio delivers a “more traditional finish” for existing floors, similar to terrazzo, with exposed aggregate in various sizes and colors.

 Ideal’s versatile Microtopping product can be used to create matching, seamless floor and wall surfaces in new builds and refurbishments.
 With a nominal thickness of just 3 mm, it provides a “perfect, almost anonymous,” background,” according to Ideal Work.

 “When viewing real pieces of history or art, no one wants to be distracted by ‘clever’ architecture, bright colours and heavy textures,” notes Giovanni Fonte Basso, communication manager.